 During my fasting period, I exclusively drink water, unsweetened tea, and black coffee.
 Zero or extremely low-calorie beverages will not break a fast and can be employed to power through.

 I felt decreased stomach bloating after meals, less hunger throughout the day or before bed, and increased energy in month two.
-No longer was I waking up exhausted or felt the need to nap later in the day.
+No longer was I waking up exhausted or feeling the need to nap later in the day.
 It then made my workouts more explosive.
 Over months three and four, I began to notice my strength and muscle endurance picking up - making lifting even more enjoyable than it was before.

 I've felt an increased level of productivity and focus.
 In the past six months, I've felt a transformative amount of motivation and have been able to manage a structured diet that leads to the ability to structure and optimize other parts of your life.